 The group is a member of the Strathclyde Space Initiative: Space Science and Applications sub-division.
 We have research activities developing quantum experiments that can be launched on nanosatellite platforms, so-called CubeSats.
 CubeSats offer an inexpensive and rapid route to space-based operations in a 1 to 10kg fully functioning spacecraft.
 This is an ideal platform from which to perform an iterative and incremental development programme of advanced space-based quantum technologies and fundamental physics.
+A primer on Satellite Quantum Key Distribution can be found here (MP4, 40 mins).

 In the longer term, new effects may be observed under extreme conditions of velocity and acceleration that could affect our ability to manipulate quantum systems.
 Such relativistic quantum information effects might be probed by extremely sensitive experiments in near Earth orbit.
 One such proposal would detect the degradation of entanglement associated with changes of orbit by one half of an entangled Bose Einstein condensate.
 With rapid miniaturization of the relevant components, this may be achieved with small satellites.